 Harvesting apples seems like it should be pretty straightforward, but there are a few key things to do if you want your crop to last in storage.
 Over to Monty Don for some expert advice then.
 In his new book My Garden World he reveals that he has over 70 apple trees in his orchard at Longmeadow, and he harvests enough fruit for eating throughout the year.
 So clearly he knows what he's doing.
-According to Monty it's been a bumper year for apples, which you'll know already if you're lucky enough to have your own apple tree.

 There’s nothing quite like freshly picked fruit from your garden.
-Apples are one of the most popular fruit to grow and productive trees will give you a proper harvest year after year.
+Apples are one of the most popular fruit trees to grow and productive trees will give you a proper harvest year after year.
 So if you long for a supply of fresh seasonal apples to create your very own bumper harvest, keep reading for the key things to remember.

-1. How to harvest apples
+Expert tips on how to harvest apples

 Timing is everything when it comes to harvesting apples.
 Pick apples too soon and you won't get the best flavour as you'll shorten their development time.
 But if you leave it too long they won't do so well in storage either as they will be too ripe.
 The best thing to do is check how ripe one or two individual apples are, whether they feel ready to pick and how they taste.
 Apples should be firm, sweet and crunchy, so if yours tick the box you're good to go.